barsoosayque/libgdx-oboe/README.md

 An audio component replacement for the **libGDX** framework, which allows music to flow without any delay or another unpleasant Android-related distortion.

-And if you ever asked yourself *"Why is my libGDX app music is so broken ?"*, then you came to the right place.
+And if you ever asked yourself *"Why is my libGDX app music is so broken ?"*, then you've come to the right place.

 </td></tr></table>